what to do if your ex won't let children play sports

 If you no longer agree with the terms and particulars of the parenting plan, it is possible to modify the child custody order.
 Washington parents seeking to change the terms must file a petition to modify the parenting plan, which identifies the intended alterations.

-In order for the courts to grant this request, you must show a substantial change in circumstances.
+For the courts to grant this request, you must show a substantial change in circumstances.

 Basically, the modification must be a necessary step to protect the best interests of the child.